flyteorg/flytesnacks/cookbook/docs/getting_started/package_register.md

 ## Registration Patterns

-There are three methods of registering your workflows to a Flyte cluster, where each method fulfills a particular use case during the workflow development cycle.
-In this section, we'll cover the commands you need to fulfill each use case.
+There are different methods of registering your workflows to a Flyte cluster where each method fulfills a particular use case during the workflow development cycle.
+In this section, we'll cover the commands you need to fulfill the following use cases:

+1. Iterating on a single workflow script.
+2. Iterating on a Flyte project with multiple task/workflow modules.
+3. Deploying your workflows to a production environment.

 (getting_started_register_pyflyte_run)=

-## Iterating on a Single Workflow Script
+### Iterating on a Single Workflow Script

 The quickest way to register a workflow to a Flyte cluster is with the `pyflyte run` CLI command.
 Assuming that you're inside the `my_project` directory